chinamike65/hugo-tuolesi/content/book4/book4en.md

 Only the money that is not greedy is the real wealth.

-These methods will make people slowly and cut off their greed.
+These methods will make people slowly cut off their greed.

-(2) Feeling mindfulness
+##### (2) Application of mindfulness to feelings

-Feeling mindfulness is contemplating feeling as suffering.
+mindfulness to feelings is contemplating feeling as suffering.

 It is necessary to understand the various feelings of the six faculties.
 The feelings are actually the suffering of actions.
 Sentient beings cannot control these feelings, and the feeling of happiness will soon become suffering.